dawsoneliasen/thedotascientist/_posts/2019-10-18-confirmed-i-might-not-be-bad-at-morphling.md

 ---
 layout: post
-title:  "Statistically, I am Not Necessarily Bad at Morphling"
+title:  "Confirmed: I Might Not be Bad at Morphling"
 subtitle: "Evaluating the uncertainty in win rates"
 date:   2019-10-18 23:59:59
 categories: [statistics]